Goronwy Rees

-Goronwy Rees (29 November 1909 – 12 December 1979) was a Welsh journalist, academic and writer.
+Morgan Goronwy Rees (29 November 1909 – 12 December 1979) was a Welsh journalist, academic and writer.

 Background

-Rees was born in Aberystwyth, where his father was minister of the Tabernacle Calvinistic Methodist Church.
+Rees was born in Aberystwyth, the son of Apphla Mary James and Richard Jenkyn Rees, a minister of the Tabernacle Calvinistic Methodist Church, and a younger brother of judge Richard Geraint Rees.
 The family later moved to Roath, Cardiff, and Goronwy was educated at Cardiff High School for Boys.
 He received three scholarships in 1927 to attend New College, Oxford, where he studied History.
 In 1931 he became a Fellow of All Souls College.